AtsukoCoffey/healthy-food-recipes/README.md

 *	As a site owner, I want to convey clearly that the "Healthy Food Recipe" is not only about recipes.

 ## 3. Structure Plane
 *   The website should have a Navigation menu that is consistent across all pages.
-* The website should have a fixed footer to access anytime to see this site's SNS.
 *   The website should have breadcrumbs to help users feel a strong sense of place and also give access to previous pages when it expands to become a larger website.
 *	The website should have hover interaction for links, abbreviation, and tooltips with additional information to enhance user experience.
 *   The landing page should show what this site is offering intuitively.
 *   Burger icon is commonly used on smaller screens, so using this convention suits users' expectations.
-*	The Sign-up page submit button should be clearly visible and interactive when the mouse hovers over it.
+*   The link buttons, form buttons should be clearly visible and interactive.

 ## 4. Skeleton Plane